Nelson Velazquez Preview, Player Props: Royals vs. Blue Jays

-On Saturday, Nelson Velazquez (.694 slugging percentage in past 10 games, including four home runs) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 3:07 PM ET.
+On Sunday, Nelson Velazquez (.366 on-base percentage in past 10 games, 63 points above season-long percentage) and the Kansas City Royals face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+First pitch is at 1:37 PM ET.

 Nelson Velazquez Game Info & Props vs. the Blue Jays